prof-rossetti/gwu-badm-2301-201509/assignments/group-project/final-deliverable.md

 #### Software

-What software (e.g. proprietary applications, software as a service, etc.) will provide the operating logic for the system, and what programming languages and frameworks, if any, are involved?
+What software (e.g. proprietary applications, software as a service, etc.) will instruct system logic, and what operating systems and programming languages and frameworks, if any, are involved?

 #### Networks